fjavierm/ceh/04-Enumeration/README.md

 ## Brute Force Attack on Active Directory

 [Active Directory](https://en.wikipedia.org/wiki/Active_Directory) (AD) is a directory service developed by Microsoft for Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
 Initially, Active Directory was only in charge of centralized domain management.
 Starting with Windows Server 2008, however, Active Directory became an umbrella title for a broad range of directory-based identity-related services.
-It authenticates and authorizes all users and computers in a Windows domain type network—assigning and enforcing security policies for all computers and installing or updating software
+It authenticates and authorizes all users and computers in a Windows domain type network—assigning and enforcing security policies for all computers and installing or updating software.

 Targeting an active directory server can give the attackers access to usernames, addresses, credentials, privileged information, etc.